willnode/engine4-src/manual/basics/4d/projection.md

 ![example](~/images/tesseract-rgbfrustum.png)

-If the object goes out of scope, it gets culled by a set of planes, which the process is commonly known as **frustum culling**.
+If the object goes out of scope, it will be culled by a set of planes, which in the process is known as **frustum culling**.

 ![example](~/images/rendering-frustumcull.png)